Silver Criteria

 Two dogs walk with crossed paws for 6 steps minimum.

-Under the Bridge (Crawling)
+Under the Bridge (Silver)

 With handler’s legs or arms held like a bridge, the dog crawls underneath them and out the other side.